Wheellog/Companion.Garmin/README.md

 ## Development/building

 To build the app, go to properties.mk and set path to the developer key.
 After that, you can just run `make build` to build the app.
 To run it in a simulator, run `make run`.
+There is also a command called `make rerun`, which is not waiting for a simulator to start, but only runs the app in a simulator.
 You can also build for every device using `make buildall`, and you will have a binary for every device in `bin` folder.
 For publishing to the Connect IQ Store, use `make package`.
 And lastly, to clean, use `make clean`.

 ## Translations